 More surprisingly, given its proximity to Norwich city centre, a number of mammals have been recorded on the reserve including the odd-looking Chinese water deer, and its smaller relative the muntjac.
-Foxes have been seen, as well as hedgehog, stoat and weasel.
+Foxes have been seen, as well as harvest mouse, hedgehog and stoat.
 Most excitingly, the rare water vole occurs in small numbers.

 Read more about Thorpe Marshes, including wildlife sighting on the website of our walk leader